HF3: Community-Engaged Public Humanities

 Assistant Professor of Geography, Syracuse University

-Assistant Professor of Writing Studies, Rhetoric, and Composition
+Associate Professor of Writing Studies, Rhetoric, and Composition, Syracuse University

 Funding from the CNY Corridor in 2021-22 also supported Professor Fonger to apply for additional funding through the SOURCE (Syracuse Office of Undergraduate Research and Creative Engagement) and the Engaged Humanities Network in the College of Arts and Sciences at Syracuse University.
 These sources of funding supported the involvement of undergraduate and graduate students as co-researchers in our community-engaged research event “A Sense of Place: Using Math to Engage in Our Communities.”